fkretlow/automaton/README.md

 ```

 If more than one function is given for `actions`, the functions will be composed in the given order.
+The FSM will be initialized in the first given state.

+## See also

+- https://github.com/cdorrat/reduce-fsm: mature, fast FSM library
+- https://github.com/metosin/tilakone: smaller than reduce-fsm, no macros

 ## License